bobanecz/zapisky23/Srbská/Rules.md

 18.  **Basic Safety Rules**: Both parties shall adhere to basic safety rules, including but not limited to the prohibition of open fires and compliance with safety guidelines to be established as necessary. **Penalty:** Violation of safety rules may lead to fines or mandatory safety training.

+Payment of contractual fines does not preclude your right to claim damages.

 This Agreement is legally binding and serves to maintain a harmonious cohabitation environment for both Resident and Co-Resident.
 Any violation of the terms and conditions herein may result in corrective action or termination of this Agreement.

 By signing below, both Resident and Co-Resident acknowledge and agree to the terms set forth in this Agreement.